Bitterroot Range

 The Bitterroot Range is a mountain range and a subrange of the Rocky Mountains that runs along the border of Montana and Idaho in the northwestern United States.
 The range spans an area of 24223 mi2 and is named after the bitterroot (Lewisia rediviva), a small pink flower that is the state flower of Montana.

 History

 1805, the Corps of Discovery, led by Meriwether Lewis and William Clark and aided by Sacajawea of the Shoshone tribe, crossed the Bitterroot Range several times.
 Lewis first crossed the mountains at Lemhi Pass on August 12, then returned across the pass to meet Clark.
 The entire expedition then crossed the pass to the Salmon River valley, and the next month entered the Bitterroot Valley from the south via either Lost Trail Pass or Chief Joseph Pass.
 It then crossed Lolo Pass to the west.
-In June 1806 the Corps of Discovery was then lead by 5 members of the Nez Percé back across the Bitterroot Range, from west to east.
+In June 1806 the Corps of Discovery was then led by 5 members of the Nez Percé back across the Bitterroot Range, from west to east.
 The Bitterroots also presented a massive problem for the expedition, ending their hope of finding an all water Northwest Passage.
 The mountains were crossed by the Chicago, Milwaukee, St. Paul and Pacific Railroad (the "Milwaukee Road").